Austria’s housing market is now losing steam

 House prices in Vienna have been rising consistently since Q3 2004.
 During the first decade of the housing boom (2003-2014), house prices in the capital soared by 114% (70% in real terms).
 Property prices in the rest of Austria rose much less, by just 37% (9% in real terms) from 2003 to 2014.

 In the following years, this trend was reversed, as the capital city had become expensive.
-Moreover from 2020 to 2021 during the Covid-19 pandemic, work-from-home setup became popular, resulting in a decline in property demand in the city center and an increase in demand for larger residences in less crowded, more quiet residential locations.
+Moreover, during the Covid-19 pandemic from 2020 to 2021, work-from-home setup became popular, resulting in a decline in property demand in the city center and an increase in demand for larger residences in less crowded, more quiet residential locations.
 Vienna’s house prices rose by almost 41% (24.6% in real terms) from 2015 to 2021, while the rest of Austria registered stronger growth of more than 56% (38.4% in real terms).

 Housing permits continue to fall

-Housing permits have been falling in the past three years, since the onset of the coronavirus pandemic.
-During 2022, the total number of dwellings approved for construction in Austria fell sharply by 18.8% y-o-y to 58,924 units, following annual declines of 5.8% in 2021 and 9.3% in 2020, based on figures released by Statistics Austria.
+Housing permits have been falling in the past three years, since the onset of the Covid-19 pandemic.
+In the first three quarters of 2023, the total number of dwellings approved for construction in Austria fell sharply by 24.7% to 34,626 units compared to the same period in the prior year, following annual declines of 18.8% in 2022, 5.8% in 2021, and 9.3% in 2020, based on figures released by Statistics Austria.
+In Q3 2023 alone, dwelling permits dropped 16.8% y-o-y to 11,463 units.

-• New residential buildings with 3 or more dwellings: 4,360 units, sharply down by 47.9% from a year ago
+- New residential buildings with 3 or more dwellings: 6,310 units, down by 4.9% from a year ago

 Housing permits grew by an average of 9% annually from 2013 to 2017.
 After declining by 14% in 2018, permits rose again by 11.4% in 2019.
 The number of dwellings approved for construction has been falling since the onset of the pandemic.